cybercongress/cybercongress/.github/CODE_OF_CONDUCT.md

 ## Expected Behaviors

 We expect participants to communicate professionally and thoughtfully.
-We call out common situations where this is especially important.
+We call out common situations where it is especially important.
 For example: when people disagree, when people join a project midstream, when people are unclear in their communication style, and when you feel the need to leave the community.
 We expect participants in this community to conduct themselves professionally.
 Since our primary mode of communication is text on an online forum (e.g. issue, pull request, comment, email, or chat text) devoid of vocal tone, gestures, or other context that is often vital to understanding, it is especially important that you convey these attitudes in text.
 This includes the following behaviors:

 **Assume positive intent.**
-When someone posts something we expect community members will assume positive intent on the part of the post.
+When someone posts something we expect that community members will assume positive intent on the part of the post.
 We may choose to disagree with the idea and reject the suggestion, but we expect that it was made in order to be supportive of the community goals.

 **Respectful to participants.**
-We expect participants will disagree on aspects of this project.
+We expect that participants will disagree on aspects of this project.
 Disagreements must remain professional.
 Even if we reject someone’s idea, we continue to welcome their participation.
 And if your idea is rejected, be more persuasive not bitter.

 **Seek to understand.**
 Open Source projects can be learning experiences.
 When someone poses something you find disagreeable or you don’t understand it, inquire about it.
 Ask, explore, challenge, and then assert if you agree or disagree.

 **Welcoming to new members.**
 New members bring fresh perspectives.
-Many will raised questions that have been addressed before, You can point them to existing discussions for them to get up to speed.
+Most will raise questions that have been addressed before.
+You can point them to existing discussions for them to get up to speed.
 Don’t punish them for being new to the project -- everyone is new to every project once.

 **Kind to beginners.**
 Beginners use open source projects to get experience.
 They might not be talented coders yet, and projects should not accept poor quality code.
 But we were all beginners once, and we need to to reject code with kindness.